hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

   For privately visible zones, the set of Virtual Private Cloud resources that the zone is visible from.
 Structure is documented below.

+* `forwarding_config` -
+  (Optional)
+  The presence for this field indicates that outbound forwarding is enabled for this zone.
+The value of this field contains the set of destinations to forward to.
+Structure is documented below.

+* `peering_config` -
+  (Optional)
+  The presence of this field indicates that DNS Peering is enabled for this zone.
+The value of this field contains the network to peer with.
+Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.